Carpaccio: History

-The dish, based on the Piedmont speciality carne cruda alla piemontese, was invented in 1950 by a cook named Olga, who originally prepared the dish for countess Amalia Nani Mocenigo when he learned that her doctors had recommended that she eat raw meat.
+The dish, based on the Piedmont speciality carne cruda alla piemontese, was invented in 1950 by Cipriani, who originally prepared the dish for countess Amalia Nani Mocenigo when he learned that her doctors had recommended that she eat raw meat.
 The dish was named carpaccio after Vittore Carpaccio, the Venetian painter known for the characteristic red and white tones of his work.
-Cipriani was reportedly put in mind of Carpaccio because of the major exhibit of the artist's work that took place in the Doge's Palace at the time.
+Cipriani was reportedly inspired by Carpaccio's red-and-white paintings because of the major exhibit of the artist's work that took place in the Doge's Palace at the time.